The Girl Can't Help It: Legacy

 The film and its title song are referenced in the Warner Bros.
 1985 comedy film Spies Like Us, starring Chevy Chase, Dan Aykroyd, and Donna Dixon.
 In the final scene, when American and Soviet representatives are negotiating strategic arms reductions by playing Trivial Pursuit, Austin Milbarge (Aykroyd) asks his Soviet counterparts, "What Little Richard song was the title of a 1950s movie starring Jayne Mansfield?"
 The Soviets incorrectly guess "Good Golly, Miss Molly" and "Great Balls of Fire" and consequently "lose" Eastern Europe's nukes.

 John Waters's exploitation film Pink Flamingos (1972) directly parodies The Girl Can't Help It in a scene featuring drag queen Divine strutting through the streets of Baltimore as the self-proclaimed "Filthiest Person Alive", in front of the shocked expressions of actual, unwitting members of the general public, while the Little Richard title song blares on the soundtrack.
 The song is also featured on the film's soundtrack album.

+Canadian rock band Rough Trade used the film's title as a lyric in their controversial 1980s hit "High School Confidential".

 The Girl Can't Help It was an influence on the 1993 Australian sex comedy film Love in Limbo.
 Set in 1957 Perth, Western Australia, and featuring a soundtrack of 1950s rock 'n' roll songs, the film features its teenage protagonists attending a drive-in theater screening of The Girl Can't Help It.